 Sarah Brown, Executive Producer at STV Productions, commented: “We are honoured that one of our country's finest actors has chosen Elizabeth Is Missing for her long awaited return to television.

 "In Maud, novelist Emma Healey has created a truly memorable character who has captivated millions of readers.
 We couldn’t be more excited that Maud is now being brought to life on screen by the legendary Glenda Jackson.”

-Elizabeth Is Missing has started filming and will air as a single 90-minute drama.
+Elizabeth Is Missing will air on BBC One on Sunday, December 8 at 9PM as a single 90-minute drama.